endatabas/endb-book/src/appendix/why.md

 ## Why Separation of Storage and Compute?

-// TODO: , AlloyDB, or Neon ... probably don't bother mentioning?

 Separating storage from compute is an implementation detail.
 AWS customers don't choose Amazon Aurora because they're craving this separation.
 Decoupling storage from compute makes scale (both up and down) trivial.
 It also introduces the possibility of
 ["reducing network traffic, ... fast crash recovery, failovers to replicas without loss of data, and fault-tolerant, self-healing storage."](https://assets.amazon.science/dc/2b/4ef2b89649f9a393d37d3e042f4e/amazon-aurora-design-considerations-for-high-throughput-cloud-native-relational-databases.pdf)

-For every Postgres operator who's ever fought with `repmgr`, we want Endatabas to be seamless by comparison.

 This decoupling is concomitant with [Light and Adaptive Indexing](https://www.youtube.com/watch?v=Px-7TlceM5A).
 It is undesirable to manually construct expensive indexes for unknown future schemas over (effectively) infinite data.